vvright/dancepose/README.md

 # dancepose
-This project is Aimed to AIGC on Art of Ballroom Dance or Dancesport.
+This project is aimed to AIGC on Art of Ballroom Dance or Dancesport.